epubknowledge/css-valid/cli.md

 # CLI Documentation

 If the CLI is used the results will be written to an XML file specified by what exists in `output` if there is an error or warning.
-If no error or warning is found then the terminal will return:
+If no error or warning are found then the terminal will return:

 ```bash
 File: filename.css Errors: 0 Warnings: 0